e2nIEE/pandapower/doc/elements/gen.rst

 generate Characteristic objects and populate the net.q_capability_curve_characteristic table based on the data in the net.q_capability_curve_table.

-Furthermore, an additional column, id_q_capability_curve_table, is created in net.gen to establish the reference between the generator and its associated characteristics.
+Furthermore, an additional column, id_q_capability_curve_characteristic, is created in net.gen to establish the reference between the generator and its associated characteristics.

 The table below illustrates an example of a q_capability_curve_characteristic table populated for generators.